-Who is entitled to the allowance?
+• Who is entitled to the allowance?
 22.1 Employees who are required to be available for emergency and/or breakdown work at any time and are required to remain in communication must be paid standby allowance.
 These employees are termed "approved employees".
 22.2 Standby work includes: (a) restoring continuity of supply (b) returning to safe and proper operating condition any plant or equipment that has broken down in service, or is likely to break down (c) carrying out urgent maintenance work that if not carried out an interruption to supply may occur.
-Work not included 22.3 22.3 Standby work does not include: (a) overtime that was arranged before an employee's ordinary finishing time; and/or (b) work which does not involve an emergency or breakdown situation.
+Work not included 22.3 Standby work does not include: inciudea (a) overtime that was arranged before an employee's ordinary finishing time; and/or (b) work which does not involve an emergency or breakdown situation.
 How much is the allowance?
-22.4 Standby allowance is \$110.50 per week.
+22.4 Standby allowance is \$114.40 per week.
+The allowance becomes \$118.40 from the first pay period on or after 11 March 2010.
 Payment of Overtime Worked when Called Out - Day Workers 22.5 "Approved" day workers who are called out and required to work overtime must be paid in accordance with clause 11, Overtime.
 They must receive a minimum payment of one hour at double time.
-Payment of 22.6 Overtime when Called Out - Shift Workers 22.6 "Approved" shift workers who are notified after leaving work must be paid in accordance with the said clause 11, if the overtime commences: (a) two hours or more before their ordinary commencing time:
+Payment of Overtime when Called Out - Shift Overtime when Called 22.6 "Approved" shift workers who are notified after leaving work must be paid in accordance with the said clause 11, if the overtime commences: \A/ (a) the a based an area to four their audices.

-- (i) double time when the overtime merges with their ordinary commencing time - (ii) double time, with a minimum of three hours at single time, when the overtime does not merge with their ordinary commencing time. - (b) less than two hours before their ordinary commencing time, the appropriate rate provided for in the said clause11.
+- (a) two hours or more before their ordinary commencing time: - (i) double time when the overtime merges with their ordinary commencing time - (ii) double time, with a minimum of three hours at single time, when the overtime does not merge with their ordinary commencing time. - (b) less than two hours before their ordinary commencing time, the appropriate rate provided for in the said clause11.